smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 `DateTime` and `Blob` implements different serialization/deserialization format for human-readable and non-human readable format.

-Additionally, we add two functions, `send_with`  and `replace_parameter` to the fluent builder to allow users to use the data they deserialized in the operation.
+Additionally, we add `fn set_fields` to fluent builders to allow users to set the data they deserialized to fluent builders.

 # Use Case
 Users have requested `serde` traits to be implemented on data types implemented in rust SDK.